MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 The purpose of a schedule is to ensure the timely completion of a project.
 It defines the tasks that must be completed, the priority, the deadlines, and the sequence.

+### Scheduling parameters

+The term *scheduling parameters* refers to any information available in a work order that helps the dispatchers schedule the service work.
+Examples include estimated duration, preferred times, required service resources, priority, territory, and so on.

 ### Scope

 A project's scope defines the boundaries of the project.
 It's a list of specific project goals, deliverables, tasks, costs, and deadlines.